 Zero Outage Map

-- The additional value is created by the synergy of working together, based on an integrating and automating commonality (supporting activities), which can be common business functions (e.g. procurement), technology (e.g. master data of a supply chain) or infrastructure (e.g. a conveyer belt setup in a production line).
-The key is that this common connecting tissue makes the value chain more efficient, repeatable and predictable.
+- In order to create the value in an efficient and consistent fashion the supporting activities come into play, which can be common business functions (e.g. procurement), technology (e.g. master data of a supply chain) or infrastructure (e.g. a conveyer belt setup in a production line).
+Even though these activities are not directly value generating, they provide the common connecting tissue that makes the value chain more efficient, repeatable and predictable.

 IT cannot really claim predictability, the typical end-to-end maturity is fairly low, as is the level of collaboration across organisational and technology silos.
 IT has grown by answering technology disruptions with dedicated solutions in a siloed manner, never having the time to mature and truly integrate them into the overall landscape.